silverstripe/github-issue-search-client/README.md

 In order to get an updated list of the repositories we care about, you can run the following command.
 This will be written to the `repos.json` file in the `src` folder, which can be updated (in VCS) periodically if required.

-This gets run during a deployment and auto-update in the Vercel environment.
+This gets run during a deployment.

 ```bash
 npm run get-repos